shoryukenpizza/WrathCombo/docs/Retargeting.md

 What it cannot do:
-- Retarget X action from two different combos (with the same Y other actions, or lack there of) to the specified target, they will overwrite each other.
+- Retarget X action from two different combos (with the same Y other actions, or lack thereof) to the specified target, they will overwrite each other.
   - Realistically, this would be a Conflict for the Presets anyway.

 Given that it's pretty simple behavior to boot, there's not much to say about